 Who doesn't love honey, that golden nectar of a thousand flowers?
 Raw, unprocessed, and completely natural, all of our honey comes straight from our own hives.

-Honey came in a bit more golden in color this spring, crisp and very sweet.
+Honey came in a bit lighter in color this spring, crisp and very sweet.
+Later season honey was more golden and robust

 When a hive gets too crowded, the Queen and most of the workers set off to find a new home.
 She waits on her perch surrounded by the many workers while scouts search for a suitable location.
 While intimidating in appearance, swarms are typically not aggressive.
 Swarms are easily relocated and ideal for preserving.
 PLEASE DO NOT SPRAY!